Lexicon

 AORIGINAL

-Predicate invention is safe only when the new predicate arrives with its full dossier: tests that specify its intended behavior, scope that limits where it applies, invariants that it must preserve, versioning that specifies its compatibility with existing predicates.
+Predicate invention is safe only when the new predicate arrives with its full dossier: tests specifying intended behavior, scope limiting where it applies, invariants it must preserve, versioning specifying compatibility with existing predicates.
 Acceptance is the gate through which new vocabulary enters the system.
-Without acceptance criteria, predicate invention is unconstrained proliferation — anyone can add any distinction, and the system's coherence degrades with each addition.
-With acceptance criteria, invention is disciplined: each new predicate earns its place by demonstrating that it satisfies the conditions the system requires.
+Without acceptance criteria, predicate invention is unconstrained proliferation — anyone can add any distinction, and coherence degrades with each addition.
+With them, each new predicate earns its place by demonstrating it satisfies the conditions the system demands.

 Predicate Invention (A17)